Canonical quantization

-This method was further used in the context of quantum field theory by Paul Dirac, in his construction of quantum electrodynamics.
+This method was further used by Paul Dirac in the context of quantum field theory, in his construction of quantum electrodynamics.
 In the field theory context, it is also called the second quantization of fields, in contrast to the semi-classical first quantization of single particles.

 History

 When it was first developed, quantum physics dealt only with the quantization of the motion of particles, leaving the electromagnetic field classical, hence the name quantum mechanics.

 Later the electromagnetic field was also quantized, and even the particles themselves became represented through quantized fields, resulting in the development of quantum electrodynamics (QED) and quantum field theory in general.
 Thus, by convention, the original form of particle quantum mechanics is denoted first quantization, while quantum field theory is formulated in the language of second quantization.

 First quantization

-Single particle systems
+Single-particle systems

 The following exposition is based on Dirac's treatise on quantum mechanics.